SimJunYou/CS2113T-TP-UG/UG.md

 `done <task_index>`

 **Example Usage:**
-Let’s say you have a task `return book` of index 1 (seen from your `list -t` command), and you have completed it.
+Let’s say you have a task "return book" of index `1` (seen from your `list -t` command), and you have completed it.
 To mark a task as done:
 1. Type `done`, followed by the task index of the task you want to delete, `1`.
 The full command would be `done 1`.
 2. Then, simply press the Enter key to execute it.